korawica/fmtutil/README.md

 This **Formatter** package was created for `parse` and `format` any string values that able to design format pattern with regular expression.
-This package be the co-pylot project for stating to my Python software developer role.
+This package be the co-pylot project for stating to my **Python Software Developer** role.

 **Install from PyPI**: